mdaal/rap/README.md

 To Do
-+ Add comma to Qi, Qc , Q in phase fit plot to make it easier to read
++ Add name of dataset on top of phase fit report
 + Add option to specify frequency interval in trim_loop and/or center freq so that multiple loops in a sweep can be ignored.
 + Enable Python 3.6 compatability
 + Implement Pulse analysis code